-- Dr. Ranvir Singh, Dr. Stephen Rashbaum, and Dr. Nitin J. Parikh will also want to know if you have a heart, lung or other medical condition that may need special attention before, during or after an ERCP.
+- Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Jae Kim, Dr. Long B Nguyen, Dr. Nitin J. Parikh or Dr. Ruth Montalvo will also want to know if you have a heart, lung or other medical condition that may need special attention before, during or after an ERCP.

 - It is important they know if you are taking diabetic medications or anticoagulants (sometimes called blood thinners) or have bleeding or clotting problems.